How Can I Prevent Compromise?

 There are many ways to protect your online presence from cybercriminals.
 The following tips can help protect your sites and services from compromise.

-- Secure Your Local Computer - Connecting to your website or email from a computer with a virus or keylogger could mean inadvertently spreading malicious content.
+- Secure your local computer - Connecting to your website or email from a computer with a virus or keylogger could mean inadvertently spreading malicious content.
 This can include uploading malware to your website, sending viruses to your email contacts, or losing your passwords.
-It’s best to use a trusted anti-virus software to protect your local systems.
+It’s best to use trusted antivirus software to protect your local systems.

 Note: If you NEED to provide access to another person, generate a temporary password to provide to them, rather than providing the password you use regularly and restore your previous password when they no longer need access.